Printed corrugated egg cartons compared with neutral molded fiber cartons and material swatches

 A detailed comparison of molded fiber and corrugated egg cartons covering protection, printability, sustainability, cost, and which suits your brand.

 The egg carton market is dominated by two fiber-based material categories: traditional molded fiber (pulp) cartons and corrugated cardboard cartons.
 Both are made from paper fiber.
-Both are recyclable and compostable.
-Both protect eggs effectively.
+Both can protect eggs effectively, and both can support recyclable or compostable positioning when the material, inks, coatings, and local recovery systems allow it.

 But they are fundamentally different products with different capabilities, and the differences matter significantly for brands that use packaging as a competitive tool.